List of Food Wars!: Shokugeki no Soma characters: Daigo Aoki and Shoji Sato

-Daigo Aoki (青木 大吾, Aoki Daigo) and Shōji Satō (佐藤 昭二, Satō Shōji) are two muscular dorm mates who tend to fight over everything, but are united when it comes to defending the honor of the dormitory and its members, having a supporting or background role in the story.
+Daigo Aoki (青木 大吾, Aoki Daigo) and Shōji Satō (佐藤 昭二, Satō Shōji) are two muscular dorm mates who tend to fight over everything, but are united when it comes to defending the honor of the dormitory and its members.
+They have a background role in the story.

 Totsuki 92nd Generation students

 The following students enrolled in Totsuki at the same year as Soma.

 Hisako Arato

-Erina's aide with short pink hair, whose name is revealed to be Hisako Arato (新戸 緋沙子, Arato Hisako) during the Fall Classic preliminaries in chapter 52.
-She helps Erina with many of the administrative duties, having retained her position in her second year of junior high by defeating rival student Nao Sadatsuka in a shokugeki.
-She specializes in medicinal cooking, which is based on natural remedies and Chinese medicine to improve health.
-This comes from her family who is in the Chinese medicine business.
+Hisako Arato (新戸 緋沙子, Arato Hisako) is Erika's aide.
+She retained her position in her second year of junior high by defeating rival student Nao Sadatsuka in a shokugeki.
+Inspired by her family, she specializes in medicinal cooking, which is based on natural remedies and Chinese medicine to improve health.

 Ikumi Mito

-Ikumi Mito (水戸 郁魅, Mito Ikumi) is a first-year student with blonde hair and dark skin who often wears a variety of flamboyant bikini tops covered by a tied dress shirt.
+Ikumi Mito (水戸 郁魅, Mito Ikumi) is a first-year student.
 Known as the "Master of Meat", she is among the top students of her year, with her meat-based dishes always scoring A's.
 She strongly dislikes the nickname "Nikumi", a portmanteau of the Japanese word for "meat" and her given name.
-She is the heiress to a large meat distributor and conglomerate, which has a near-monopoly on the national beef market, allowing her access to exceptionally high-quality ingredients, especially A5 grade beef.
+She is the heiress to a large meat distributor and conglomerate.